 TC3- Semi hardwood + Sand, Coir dust mixture

-TC4- Hardwood + Sand, Coir dust mixture
+TC4- Hardwood + Sand, Coir dust mixture (Kindly make a table for clear understanding)

 2.4 PREPARATION OF POTTING MEDIA

 Grow bags made of 6 cm x 4 cm black polythene were filled with media of pure coir dust, pure sand and mixture of sand and coir dust 1:1 (v/v) treated with a fungicide as a precautionary measure to avoid fungal infections.
 The stem cuttings were planted in polybags (10 cm x 15 cm) by inserting one node within the media to get cover completely.